WomensLaw serves and supports all survivors, no matter their sex or gender.

 Waitlist

 If after doing a basic review of your petition, USCIS decides not to give you a work permit through the bona fide determination, they will do a full review of your petition.
 If they think that they are likely to approve your U visa petition, but they have run out of visas to give out in the current year, they will put you on a waitlist and give you a work permit and deferred action for four years, which you can renew until a U visa is available for you.
-USCIS will also put your derivatives on the waitlist and give them deferred action and a work permit, if they are in the United States and USCIS thinks it is likely to approve your derivatives’ applications.
+USCIS will also put your derivatives on the waitlist and give them deferred action and a work permit if they are in the United States and USCIS thinks it is likely to approve your derivatives’ petitions.

 It may take USCIS several years to complete either a bona fide determination or waitlist review of your case because so many people have applied for U visas and their petitions are already waiting in line.
 While you are waiting for the bona fide determination or waitlist, you will not have a work permit or any legal status or protection from deportation.